 This resource explains what landlords can do with personal property that tenants leave behind when they move or are evicted.
 It describes when it is legal for a landlord to take a tenant’s belongings, what a landlord can do with the belongings of a tenant who dies, and what some of the rules are for a tenant who lives in a mobile or land lease home.

 A care home is a rented home that provides health care services, attendant care services, or help with daily living.
 This booklet explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
 It covers topics such as information packages, tenancy agreements, rent, services, and evictions.

-This resource explains under what circumstances a person on social assistance is expected to try to get support payments from someone who is or was their spouse or same-sex partner, or who is the other parent of their children, and what they are expected to do.
+This publication explains under what circumstances a person on social assistance is expected to try to get support payments from someone who is or was their spouse, or who is a parent of their children, and what they are expected to do.
 It talks about how support payments affect benefits and what to do if support payments are late or not paid.

 This resource offers information to help parents who are dealing with child protection agencies.
 It outlines when an agency might contact a family, how to respond if contacted, what the agency might do, what to do if the agency takes a child away, and where to get help in many languages.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.